The 10 Do’s and Don’ts of a Healthy Relationship (and Why Most People Struggle)

 10. Accept that relationships require effort

 Every relationship requires mutual efforts; you should accept this and do your own part.
 Be aware that no relationship is perfect.
-For you to maintain a healthy relationship, you should understand that challenges must come; it will help you to grow.
+To maintain a healthy relationship, you should understand that challenges must come; they will help you grow.
 See every challenge that comes as an opportunity to grow; never give up on it.

 ⚠️ The 10 Don’ts That Destroy Relationships